ValueTypeCache

 will be returned.

-A class is considered to be a value type if the .WHICH
+A class is considered to be a value type if the .WHICH method returns an

-class: that then indicates that objects that
+object of the ValueObjAt class: that then indicates that objects that

-value, are in fact identical and can be used
+return the same WHICH value, are in fact identical and can be used

 interchangeably.

-This is specifically important when using set operators (such as (elem)
+This is specifically important when using set operators (such as (elem),

-es, or any other functionality that is based
+or Sets, Bags or Mixes, or any other functionality that is based

-operator functionality, such as unique
+on the === operator functionality, such as unique and squish.

-The format of the value that is being returned by WHICH
+The format of the value that is being returned by WHICH is only valid

 during a run of a process.
 So it should not be stored in any permanent